 To get here, you can follow a little footpath for about 5 minutes.

-The church itself has been built in the 17th century, like many other buildings in Rupit and has been dedicated to the holy Magdalena.
+The church itself was built in the 17th century, like many other buildings in Rupit, and has been dedicated to the holy Magdalena.
 (As you can already guess by the name 😉 ) In 1973, the church has been renovated.